ButzYung/SystemAnimatorOnline/readme.md

 Check out these [YouTube video demos](https://youtube.com/playlist?list=PLLpwhHMvOCSt3i7NQcyJq1fFhoMiSmm5H) and watch XR Animator in action!

-(*) - To capture the online version of XR Animator on OBS without the browser UI, you have to open XR Animator on OBS browser.
+(*) - To capture the web app version of XR Animator on OBS without the browser UI, you have to open XR Animator on OBS browser.
 A few extra command line parameters on OBS are required to allow camera access.
 [Details](https://twitter.com/yeemachine/status/1461908260638785540)

 # Augmented Reality (AR)